 Divine love and the mutual yearning of God and humanity to be in an intimate relationship is a common theme throughout Scripture.
 We have definitely not exhausted the many passages that sing of this truth.
 Accepting the existence of this deep abiding love is foundational for our future exploration of contemplation.
 In our next article, our focus will turn to the divine summons to silence and to rest in the loving embrace of our God as we bow to the words of our Prince of Peace, “Remain in my love.”

-[Kathy Keary, a Precious Blood Companion and spiritual director, holds a master’s degree in theological studies and is a graduate of the Atchison Benedictine’s Sophia Center’s Souljourners Program, an intense study of spirituality and spiritual direction.
-Kathy believes that the divine is present and active in all of life and encourages others to be awakened to the God in all including the divine within.
-She enjoys accompany others on their journey to wholeness discovering the person they were created to be.]
+[Kathy Keary, spiritual director, holds a bachelor’s degree in education, a master’s degree in theological studies, and completed Sophia Center’s Souljourners Program, an intense study of spirituality and spiritual direction.
+Kathy believes that the Divine is present and active in all of life and encourages others to be awakened to the God in all including the Divine within.
+She enjoys accompanying others on their journey to wholeness discovering the person they were created to be.]